 Food puzzles are a must for species like macaws, which need lots of mental enrichment.
 You can buy pre-made ones at certain pet stores.

-You can also provide your bird with whole nuts (like almonds) or ones with shells that need to be cracked open.
+You can also provide your parrot with whole nuts (like almonds) or ones with shells that need to be cracked open.
 This encourages the parrot to peck, toss, and gnaw at the food, strengthening its beak and staying active.

 Parrots also love to dance.
 You can create a play session by flipping on some music and jiving with your bird.
 Parrots love dance moves that involve: